-Discover what a service intelligence platform is, how it works, and how it can help improve efficiency and customer experience for service organizations of any size.
+Discover what a service intelligence platform is, how it works, and how it can help improve efficiency and customer experience for service organizations.

-Any service interaction with your customers generates valuable information you can use to understand your business’s performance.
-These interactions (and the data they generate) are the building blocks of Service Intelligence and include:
+Any service interaction with your customers generates valuable information you can use to understand how each and every issue with your product can be repaired.
+These interactions (and the data they generate) are the building blocks of Service Intelligence.
+Typical service interactions include:

 - Calls with a customer support team